 Spatial-based and spectral-based graph neural networks (GNNs) are the two primary categories of GNNs.
 To learn node representations, spatial-based GNNs~\cite{kipf2016semi,graphsage,gat} often rely on a message propagation and aggregation mechanism between neighboring nodes.
-Spectral-based methods~\cite{Chebnet} create spectrum graph convolutions or, equivalently, spectral graph filters, in the spectral domain of the Laplacian matrix.
-We can further divide spectral-based GNNs into two categories based on whether or not their graph convolutions can be learned. \begin{itemize} \item \textbf{Predetermined graph convolutions:} GCN~\cite{kipf2016semi} uses a simplified first-order Chebyshev polynomial as graph convolution, which is proven to be a low-pass filter~\cite{balcilar2021analyzing,wu2019sgc,xu2020graphheat,zhu2021interpreting}.
-APPNP~\cite{appnp} utilizes Personalized PageRank (PPR) to set the graph convolution and achieves a low-pass filter as well~\cite{klicpera2019diffusion,zhu2021interpreting}.
-GNN-LF/HF~\cite{zhu2021interpreting} designs graph convolutions from the perspective of graph optimization functions, which can simulate high- and low-pass filters.
+Spectral-based methods~\cite{Chebnet,klicpera2019diffusion} create spectral graph convolutions or, equivalently, spectral graph filters, in the spectral domain of the graph Laplacian matrix.
+We can further divide spectral-based GNNs into two categories based on whether or not their graph convolutions can be learned. \begin{itemize} \item \textbf{Predetermined graph convolutions:} GCN~\cite{kipf2016semi} employs a simplified first tow Chebyshev polynomials as the graph convolution, which is a fixed low-pass filter~\cite{balcilar2021analyzing,wu2019sgc,xu2020graphheat,zhu2021interpreting}.
+APPNP~\cite{appnp} and GDC~\cite{klicpera2019diffusion} set the graph convolution with Personalized PageRank (PPR) and also achieve a low-pass filter.~\cite{klicpera2019diffusion,zhu2021interpreting}.
+S$^2$GC~\cite{ssgn} derives the graph convolution from the Markov Diffusion Kernel, which is a low- and high-pass filter trade-off.
+GNN-LF/HF~\cite{zhu2021interpreting} designs the graph convolutions from the perspective of graph optimization that can imitate low- and high-pass filters.

-\item \textbf{Learnable graph convolutions:} ChebNet~\cite{Chebnet} approximates the graph convolution with Chebyshev polynomials and learns the convolutional filters via trainable weights of the Chebyshev basis.
-GPR-GNN~\cite{chien2021GPR-GNN} uses the Monomial basis to approximate graph convolutions, which can derive high- or low-pass filters.
-ARMA~\cite{bianchi2021ARMA} learns a rational convolutional filter via the family of Auto-Regressive Moving Average filters~\cite{narang2013signal}.
-BernNet~\cite{bernnet} utilizes the Bernstein basis to approximate graph convolutions, which can learn arbitrary graph spectral filters. \end{itemize}
+\item \textbf{Learnable graph convolutions:} ChebNet~\cite{Chebnet} approximates the graph convolutions using Chebyshev polynomials and, in theory, could learn arbitrary filters~\cite{balcilar2021analyzing}.
+CayleyNet~\cite{levie2018cayleynets} learns the graph convolutions with Cayley polynomials and generates various graph filters.
+GPR-GNN~\cite{chien2021GPR-GNN} uses the Monomial basis to approximate graph convolutions, which can derive low- or high-pass filters.
+ARMA~\cite{bianchi2021ARMA} learns the rational graph convolutions through the Auto-Regressive Moving Average filters family~\cite{narang2013signal}.
+BernNet~\cite{bernnet} utilizes the Bernstein basis to approximate the graph convolutions, which can also learn arbitrary graph filters. \end{itemize}